ALL C. E. CREDITS PPR & STATE APPROVED, FOR PSYCHOLOGISTS, SOCIAL WORKERS, MARRIAGE & FAMILY THERAPISTS, & MENTAL HEALTH COUNSELORS.

 Please Note: PLEASE MEET ALL REQUIRED COURSES!
 BE SURE TO READ THE LISTED (NUMBERED) REQUIRED COURSES BELOW THIS “FILL-IN REGISTRATION FORM,” AND REGISTER ACCORDINGLY!!!

 Powered by Fast Secure Contact Form

 Course numbers 23, 24, 27, 31 and 33 meet your license requirements in those subject areas as called for by your Licensing Board.
 Each course offers PPR approved 15 Continuing Education Credits and in other various states.
-You may choose as many 15 CE Credit courses as needed to meet your 2 year cycle of CE Credit license requirements, for ONE, TOTAL FEE of $95.00!
+You may choose as many 15 CE Credit courses as needed to meet your 2 year cycle of CE Credit license requirements, for ONE, TOTAL REDUCED (END OF YEAR) FEE of $50.00!
+FOR ALL THE COURSES YOU NEED FOR YOUR UPCOMING (2014-2015) LICENSE RENEWALS!!
 (NO OTHER ADDED CHARGES!)

 You may electronically (i.e.: FAX IN TO 305-937-7636) THE TEST RESPONSES FOR YOUR FULL CREDIT COURSES!!

 ONLY ONE, TOTAL FLAT $50.00 FEE FOR ALL LICENSE CYCLE COURSES NEEDED!!
 (LOWEST FEES IN U. S.!)

 Tel.
 305-931-3552.
 For any questions, or E-mail us at: PPR@AOL.COM.

 Fax #: 305-937-7636.

 Prescribing Psychologists’ Register, Inc.

 2110 N. E. 206 St. Miami, FL 33179-2229